docelic/Viper/README.md

 There is a simple shell script [scripts/viper-setup.sh](https://github.com/docelic/Viper/blob/master/scripts/viper-setup.sh) delivered with Viper which contains the list of steps to be performed on a server machine to install Viper.
 After a mandatory manual review you could run this script to perform the installation.
 The script is idempotent; running it multiple times will result in no adverse effects, so in case anything fails, you can resolve the conditions and then run the script again.

+*Please note that the script will, by default, overwrite your existing slapd, dhcpd, and puppet config files.*

 In summary, to perform the installation, you will:

 1. Find a suitable Devuan GNU+Linux, Debian GNU, or Ubuntu machine to use as Viper install server